Adaptation for hiding and the birds’ migration

 The adaptation for hiding

-The camouflage is the ability of some living organisms to be hidden from their enemies or to capture the preys in the predatory species.
+Camouflage is the ability of some living organisms to be hidden from their enemies or to capture the preys of the predatory species.

-The chameleon colours itself with the dominant colour of the environment to be hidden from its insect predators which capture it and feed on , The stick insect looks like the branches of the plants as well.
+The chameleon colours itself with the dominant colour of the environment to be hidden from its insect predators which capture it and feed on it, The stick insect looks like the branches of the plants as well.

-The birds migration is the inherited behaviour in some species of the birds, where they migrate to the same time every year.
+The birds’ migration is the inherited behaviour in some species of birds, where they migrate to the same time every year.

-Some species of the birds are adapted to the environmental conditions by the migration.
+Some species of birds are adapted to the environmental conditions by migration.
 They inherit this behaviour (The behavioural adaptation), where they migrate to the same time every year.

-The quail bird is an example of the bird migration, In the winter some species of the birds migrate from cold and polar regions to more lighted and warmer regions for the reproduction, In the spring, These birds return back to their original habitats.
+The quail bird is an example of bird migration, In the winter some species of the birds migrate from cold and polar regions to more lighted and warmer regions for reproduction, In the spring, These birds return back to their original habitats.